LoraxLoft/OOP_lab2/README.md

 # OOP_lab2
-Some 10 methods of some stuff
+Some methods of multiplying and deviding too long numbers